EXIT 98

 I became Leopold Bloom, operating in a stream of consciousness, all while remaining silent.
 I observed people and what they were wearing, uselessly critiquing items of clothing until I spotted a woman who was wearing the exact same slip-on sandals I had purchased at T.J.
 Maxx earlier in the week that are embellished with copious amounts of rhinestones.
 She did me a solid.
 I now know I risk being mistaken for a remaining member of Liberace’s entourage as I lounge by my pool this summer.

 At one point after the homily, the presiding priest, who has a very pronounced Nigerian accent, reprimanded the congregants for the few bad apples who leave mass early, slinking out immediately after taking communion.
-I’m one of those bad apples, and in a moment that blurred between whether what was in my head actually expelled through my lips, I may have murmured, “well, if you’d speed it up a bit perhaps our gas tanks wouldn’t be on empty after alternating between standing, sitting and kneeling.”
+I’m one of those bad apples.
+In a moment that blurred between whether what was in my head actually expelled through my lips, I may have murmured, “well, if you’d speed it up a bit perhaps our gas tanks wouldn’t be on empty after alternating between standing, sitting and kneeling.”
 With the different commands a mass ordains, it can feel as though you’re a 1970’s housewife doing calisthenics with Jack LaLanne instructing in the background.

 This morning as I was going about my routine, waiting for the coffee to brew before rifling through my inbox, I suddenly began to focus on how utterly bizarre the human form is from a physical standpoint.
 Eyes … ears … noses, the split dividing our legs and the weird rhino skin on our elbows.
 It may have been spurred by a recent social media post I had scrolled past concerning Anthony Scaramucci, President Trump’s former Communications Director and now one of his biggest detractors, who bears an incredible resemblance to “Mr. Limpet,” from the 1960’s movie of the same name starring Don Knotts, as a human who turns into a fish.
 Scaramucci is bombastic and aquatic looking for a diminutive man, with a perfectly pointed lip bow that could suck fish food flakes with one nibble.